 The likely result

 The forces behind the Combo Charging System have begun demonstrating a 350 kiloWatt charging rate.
 That would give about 170 miles range in 10 minutes, a big improvement over the 30 minutes currently required.
-It's unknown when this will be widely deployed, and whether every DC fast charging station will be upgraded to this rate.
+It's unknown when this will be widely deployed.
+It's unlikely every DC fast charging station will be upgraded to this rate.

 But -- will the powers-that-be ever let regular people handle charging cables capable of 1+ megaWatts?
 Will they ever allow charging facilities running at that rate?
 That's unlikely.

-If we reformulate the question, it becomes - What will it take for electric cars to gain energy at a rate allowing 300+ mile range in five minutes like gasoline cars do?
+If we reformulate the question, it becomes - What will it take for electric cars to gain energy at a rate that adds 300+ mile range in five minutes like gasoline cars do?

 The act of "gain energy" can be performed by swapping a depleted battery pack for one that's fully charged.
 Multiple companies have demonstrated battery swapping in under five minutes.
 Clearly we could implement a battery swapping system right now and electric car drivers would enjoy the same recharge time as gasoline car drivers.